My name is Sascha Hirschner and I am a photographer.

 As a photographer, I don’t feel to be a dedicated artist.
 I can see the art that is surrounding us, that is inside of us.
 I can see the little special thing, its beauty in everything and everybody.
 I am catching emotions and bring them into pictures – this is my expression of art.”

-In the summer of 2012, a couple of months after my beloved daughter Sharon was born, I took all my courage and decided to work from now on as a professional photographer and trainer for photography.
-My photographical emphasis is about editorial, documentary, and emotional portraits.
-I love Italy and adore Venice, the MOST beautiful city in the world, wich I frequently visit for a long term photo project .
+In the summer of 2012, a couple of months after my first of now two childs was born, I took all my courage and decided to work from now on as a professional photographer and educator for photography.
+My photographical emphasis is about editorial, documentary, emotional portraits and aesthetic nudes.
 My images are supposed to provide a differentiated emotional look beyond the omnipresent medial flood of pictures.
-That’s the main reason I prefer analog photography and historical imaging processes.